 Wiremu Tāmihana, 1865

-Wiremu Tāmihana Tarapīpipi Te Waharoa was born around 1805 and was of Ngāti Hauā of the Tainui confederation.
+Wiremu Tāmihana Tarapīpipi Te Waharoa, born around 1805, belonged to the Ngāti Hauā iwi of the Tainui confederation.
 As a young man he took part in several war expeditions.
-Through the influence of A.N.
+Mentored by A.N.
 Brown, a Church Missionary Society missionary at Matamata, he quickly learned to read and write in Māori.

-After his father’s death in 1838 he became an influential chief of his tribe, later resisting pressure to continue fighting with neighbouring tribes.
+After his father’s death in 1838 he became an influential chief who resisted pressure to continue fighting neighbouring tribes.
 He practised Christian beliefs within a traditional Māori framework.

-Tāmihana remained deeply involved in the King movement and helped set up a Maori-language newspaper, Te Hōkioi.
+Tāmihana remained deeply involved in the King Movement and helped set up a Maori-language newspaper, Te Hokioi.
 When war broke out in Taranaki in 1860 he acted as mediator.
 But the government remained suspicious of his motives and hostile to the Kīngitanga.
 Some Waikato warriors fought alongside the Taranaki rebels, although Tāmihana and others tried to dissuade them.
-Governor Gore Browne seized on this to accuse Waikato of violating the Treaty of Waitangi and to demand their submission.
-In reply, Tāmihana wrote that the King movement did not conflict with the British Queen’s authority: King and Queen could exist together, with God over both.
+Governor Gore Browne seized on this to accuse Waikato of violating the Treaty of Waitangi and demand their submission.
+Tāmihana replied that the King Movement did not conflict with the British Queen’s authority: King and Queen could exist together, with God over both.

 In 1863 Governor George Grey ordered a British army to cross the Mangatāwhiri River and invade the lands of the Kīngitanga.
 A number of hard-fought battles followed as the skilfully prepared Māori defensive lines were overwhelmed or outflanked.
 Fighting did not end until the Waikato tribes withdrew into Ngāti Maniapoto territory, which became known as the King Country.
 The conflict then moved to Tauranga.
 Tāmihana took a leading role in seeking redress in the wake of the war and the massive land loss that followed.
 He died in 1866.